Manifest (TV series): Ratings

-Season 3

 Streaming response

 Netflix started streaming Manifest in June 2021 and 25 million accounts in the U.S. and Canada watched the show within its first 28 days of streaming.
 The series remained in Netflix's Top 10 list for 71 days since its debut and was No. 1 in the U.S. for 19 days.
 It then went on to break Netflix's streaming record with 6th straight week over 1 billion minutes viewed.
 By September 2021, Manifest was the third show in Netflix history to sit in its Top 10 list for one hundred days.

 Accolades

+In 2019, the series was nominated for Best Science Fiction TV Series category for the 45th Saturn Awards.

+In the same year, Manifest was also nominated for Best Primetime Program – Drama category for the 34rd Imagen Awards.